 Rivers of lava accompanied by a column of gas and ash, and a rain of red-hot volcanic stones seem to break on the viewer.
 The reconstruction is based on the story in the letters written by Pliny the Younger to Tacitus, and is viewed on a screen 26 meters (over 85 feet) long, with an immersive 3D projection system covering up to 240 degrees, designed by SpinVector.
-The installation is equipped with a vibrating platform that simulates the earthquakes that were simultaneous to the eruption.
-To feel immersed in the scene, visitors must wear the 3D glasses.
+The installation is equipped with a vibrating platform that simulates the earthquakes that occurred simultaneous with the eruption.
+To feel immersed in the scene, visitors must wear 3D glasses.

 BEYOND THE BURNING CLOUD